jlangch/venice/doc/readme/ext-tomcat.md

 Open a browser with the URL `http://localhost:8080`

-Type `Ctrl-c` in the REPL to shutdown the server.
+Type `ctrl-c` in the REPL to shutdown the server.

 ## Define a servlet